 Heart disease is sometimes called coronary heart disease and is the leading cause of death among adults in the United States.

-The signs and symptoms of heart attack are distinct for men versus women, it’s helpful to know the differences.
+The signs and symptoms of heart attack are distinct for men versus women, so it’s helpful to know the differences.

 Controllable Risk Factors: